ekarpovs/modules-and-worksheets/doc/README_MODULES.md

   - otsu:  flag to use Otsu algorithm to choose the optimal threshold value, False

   Returns:
-  - image: result binary image;
+  - thrshsim: result binary image;

 ### Function: adaptive